Welcome to today's edition of the Rush 24-7 podcast.

 But Bette Midler doesn't seem to be buying Nancy Pelosi's historical revisionism.

-Bette put out her own Fourth of July tweet.
+Bette put out her own 4th of July tweet.

-If you're on Bette Midler's Twitter feed, as I'm sure everybody is, you'll have seen this yesterday.
+If you're on Bette Middler's Twitter feed, as I'm sure everybody is, you'll have seen this yesterday.

-If we hadn't won that war, today wouldn't be a holiday, and we'd have health care.
+Just think, if we hadn't won that war, today wouldn't be a holiday and we'd have health care.

-So she's saying, if only we'd stuck with George the Third, uh, we would we would have real great uh British government health care.
+So she's saying if only we'd stuck with George III, we would have real great British government health care.

-Um by the way, by the way, uh uh in the uh if you if you know your declaration of independence, we had great fun doing this on the way to the Fourth of July fireworks yesterday.
+By the way, by the way, if you know your Declaration of Independence, we had great fun doing this on the way to the 4th of July fireworks yesterday.

 It's a new game.